Education for Chronic Disease Course

 - Social Support Theory

-- The Educator will be able to apply the principles of health education.
+- Apply the principles of health education.

 - Social Learning Theory (Social Cognitive Theory)